anars/BrainJuck/README.md

 The language consists of only eight simple commands, operates on an array of memory cells, also referred to as the tape, each initially set to zero.
 There is a pointer, initially pointing to the first memory cell.
 While it is fully Turing-complete, it is not intended for practical use, but to challenge and amuse programmers.

 ##Brainfuck Commands
+The eight language commands, each consisting of a single character:
 Command | Description
 :------:|:-----------
    >    | Move the pointer to the right